NadeemA23/Fit4ever/README.md

 3. Trainers
 4. Sign Up

-On each page the social media links are included in the nav bar with the current page highlighted so user can easily identify which page they are on.The navigation links also highlight and underline when you hover over for easy use to know which page you will be navigating to next.
+On each page the social media links are included in the footer with the current page highlighted so user can easily identify which page they are on.The navigation links also highlight and underline when you hover over for easy use to know which page you will be navigating to next.

 By having multiple pages allows for good structure/flow , allows audience to freely move accross pages with organised sections knowing which page contains certaon information.